merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 **cmake**: needs -lncurses because it tries to link itself with Solaris curses library + new gcc

-I removed two files connected to GHS (they caused error about gbuild but Green Hills software is not common for Solaris), also bmake package SSP_SUPPORTED=no (but I think it can be solved by another way, for example symlinking /usr/local/lib/sparcv9/libssp.so to /usr/pkg/lib).
+I removed two files connected to GHS (they caused error about `gbuild` from Green Hills software, I guess we don't need that), also `bmake package SSP_SUPPORTED=no` (I think it can be solved by another way, for example symlinking `/usr/local/lib/sparcv9/libssp.so` to `/usr/pkg/lib`).

 How long did it take to build cmake?
 Here it is: